faizanWebsultanate/FCRF_integration_docs/README.md

 | `trueFaceUp` | string  | Face-up orientation setting            | `Standard`        |
 | `singlePair` | string  | Single or pair selection               | `Single`          |

-### Option B: Load Editor with Request ID
+### Option B: Load Editor with Request ID and Diamond Details

-You can pass a `requestId` to update an existing IDU record.
+You can pass a `requestId` and `diamond details` to update an existing IDU record.

 | Parameter     | Type    | Description                            |
 |---------------|---------|----------------------------------------|